jensk-dev/rollup-plugin-violent-monkey/README.md

 ## Features
 * Pass metadata directly via the `options` object to the plugin
 * Define an external config file via the `defineMetadata`.
-Works with TypeScript or JavaScript.
+Works with TypeScript or JavaScript including type completion and validation.
 * Automatically finds grants from all imported modules and includes them in the bundle
+* Importable type declarations for the `GM_*` & `GM.*` [API](https://violentmonkey.github.io/api/gm/) supported by ViolentMonkey.

 ## Usage